Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 The entry concerning the three publications of the banns for the wedding of Ditters von Dittersdorf's parents in June 1725.
-(A-Wsm, Verkündbuch 1725-27).
-Brauneis mistakenly assumed that he was the first to identify Franz Paul Diters's place of birth, but that Diters hailed from Lublin had already been published in 1908 by Alexander Hajdecki (Quellen zur Geschichte der Stadt Wien, Vienna, 1908, 8832).
+(A-Wstm, Verkündbuch 17, p.
+67).
+Brauneis thought that he was the first to identify Franz Paul Diters's place of birth, but the fact that Diters hailed from Lublin had already been published in 1908 by Alexander Hajdecki (Quellen zur Geschichte der Stadt Wien, Vienna, 1908, 8832).

-Franz Paul Diters's wedding took place on 26 June 1725 in the parish of the bride at St. Ulrich's Church.
+Franz Paul Diters's wedding took place on 26 June 1725 in the bride's parish church of St. Ulrich.

 Eode[m].
 [9 Junius 1725] +.

 H[err] Paulus Franciscus Titers Ledig:[en] / standts gold und berlstücker Wonhaft / in S: Michaels Pfarr gebürtig aus Poln von / Lublin nimbt zur Ehe die Ehrn tugentsame / Jungfr[au] Anna[m] Maria[m] Klimpfingerin / Wonhaft in 7 Curfürsten am Spittl berg gebür:[tig] / aus der Neustatt Weÿ:[land] des H[errn] Paul Klimpfing[er] / und Anna seiner Ehewürthin beeder sel: erzeugte / Tochter Cop:[ulatus est] den 26t[en] dito

 A R:[everendo] P:[atre] Benno